Sh1vam/Diabetes_Prediction/README.md

 => Diabetes - Diabetes is the target variable being predicted, with values of 1 indicating the presence of diabetes and 0 indicating the absence of diabetes.

 Note:-

+The following Features are Most important features to predict Diabetes :

     HbA1c level:
         Normal: Less than 5.7%